open-make/openmakewebsite/content/blog/2023-08-02-openmake-ii-funded/index.en.md

 <img src="images/OPEN.MAKE II Poster.pdf" alt="Visual poster of the Open Make project plan.
 Four working packages are indicated around a figure of the Turing way book representing reasons to open the hardware creation work in academia." width="400px"/>

-# Other good news

-## Guidance book

-We worked with the TU Delft open hardware team and other GOSH members in the open hardware part of the Turing way book.
-The chapter on open hardware has been updated, as well as the chapter on open project documentation (there is one chapter for both hardware or software projects).
-We also wrote a new part about open hardware licensing.

-## Team success
+## The team

+The open make core team does not change.

-It is also time to congratulate Prof. (!)
-Sacha Hodencq, team member as a visiting scientist, who got a permanent position in Grenoble.
+It is also time to congratulate Prof. (!!)
+Sacha Hodencq, team member as a visiting scientist, who got a permanent position in Grenoble (Maître de conférences).

-Our second visitor, Dr. Julieta Arancio, will continue her work as employed by the NASA.
+Our second visitor, Dr. Julieta Arancio, got a wonderful opportunity as an [open accelerator fellow by Open Research Funders group](https://www.orfg.org/news/2023/10/02/orfg-welcomes-julieta-arancio-as-open-accelerator-fellow).

-R. Mies will defend his PhD thesis early next year, his lab at the TU also got some European grant money to work on local production of open hardware.
+Robert Mies will defend his PhD thesis early next year, he was also involved in another successful  grant application (Local Accessible Urban Digital and Sustainable Factories -LAUDS-, 2024-2027, Horizon Europe).

+> Poster image re-use: The Turing Way project illustration by Scriberia.
+Zenodo. http://doi.org/10.5281/zenodo.3332807